-- ii.
-Set the sip-address option to the Virtual IP address.

-- iii.
+- vi.
 Click Apply to save the configuration changes.

 - b.
 If you are deploying a hot-standby configuration and have configured ADDP communication on the primary SIP Server, you must configure ADDP also on the backup SIP Server.
-To enable ADDP, perform the following steps:
+To enable ADDP:

 - i.
-Open the backup-sync section.

-- ii.
-Configure the following backup-sync options:
+Select the backup-sync section, and configure the following options:

 - sync-reconnect-tout

 - protocol

 - addp-timeout

 - addp-remote-timeout